ermannog/SQL/README.md

 SQL query samples

 **Milestone**
-Query sample on log database of the VMS Milstone (these queries are tested on XProtect Corporate)
+Queries sample on the SQL Server log database (default name SurveillanceLogServer) of the VMS Milstone, these queries are tested on XProtect Corporate